MattYu/Quicksort/README.md

- # Quicksort Algorithm implementation with heavy optimizations as described in Shaffer and Algorithm I (Princeton Press)
+ # Quicksort Algorithm implementation with heavy optimizations

 - Performs an initial O(N) in-place stochastic shuffle to amortized odds of pathological case to 1:~10-100million (low cost shuffle; no significant difference in run time) for all inputs.
+(As described in Shaffer and Algorithm I (Princeton Press))
 - Keeps track of depth recursion and reshuffle inputs if exceed an arbitrarily define value (Constant*logN) to guarantee O(NlogN) worst case.

 ## Runtime improvements